-That caveat aside, the Discovery is very enjoyable to drive.
-The diesel and petrol engine range are perfectly paired with the standard eight-speed automatic gearbox, while the air suspension irons out bumps with admirable efficiency.
+That caveat aside, the Discovery is very enjoyable to drive, and changes to the steering and suspension for the facelift have made it more precise.
+The diesel and petrol engine range is perfectly paired with the standard eight-speed automatic gearbox, while the air suspension irons out most bumps, even if it became slightly bouncier and less comfy as part of the changes made to the car in 2021.
 Press on through the corners and you’ll notice a bit of body lean, but the steering is well weighted and accurate, while the air suspension makes the Discovery a cosseting and relaxing car to drive.

-The suspension does a good job of managing the weight of the Discovery, keeping it on an even keel without resorting to a hard ride.
-Indeed, the ride quality is very smooth and soothing.
+The suspension does a good job of managing the weight of the Discovery, keeping it on an even keel.
 It’s quiet, too: Land Rover’s engineers say they’ve benchmarked the Discovery against the plusher, pricier and impressively hushed Range Rover; on the basis of our test drive, we believe them, as there’s very little noise from either engine.